ryan-rashidian/qemy/README.md

 - [x] (Crash) Needs error handling when DCF model fails to find certain metrics.
 - [x] (Non-critical) Parsing logic in SEC_Filings class is slightly inaccurate.
 Filing data is not always in chronological order.
 The issue has been solved in testing, and a fix will be implemented soon.
-- [ ] (Non-critical) Total debt metric needs a pre-processing step to aggregate component metrics (short term, long term, current portion, etc.) when a single total debt value is not reported in the filing being parsed.
+- [x] (Non-critical) Total debt metric needs a pre-processing step to aggregate component metrics (short term, long term, current portion, etc.) when a single total debt value is not reported in the filing being parsed.
 - [x] (Non-critical) DCF model is not yet factoring a company's net debt metric into the calculation.
 Waiting for implementation of better parsing logic, referenced in the previous issue.
+- [ ] (Non-critical) Total debt metric has been improved by previous fixes in terms of accuracy, but still skips quarters - resulting in incomplete historical data and often out-dated values when attempting to fetch 'latest' filing.
+The suspected cause of this issue is the potential that: not only can debt be reported differently for each company (in components, or in a single total), but debt may also be reported differently for each quarterly filing for a single company as well.
+Idea for fix: run current parsing logic on each individual quarterly filing, then combine and sort.

 Ideas: